 Jeff Allen especially uses observational comedy to take his audiences back to the 1950s and 1960s and his take on everyday life, marriage and raising kids.

-Jakie Mason started his comedy career in the summer of 1955 at the Fieldstone Hotel and was a pioneer in his observations of stereotype everyday Jewish behavior and habits.
+Jakie Mason started his comedy career in the summer of 1955 at the Fieldstone Hotel and was a pioneer in his observations of stereotypical everyday Jewish behavior and habits.
 Even though he was a devoted Jew himself, it took the arrival of comedian Don Rickles and his sarcastic brand of humor on the scene a few years later before Mason’s humor was universally accepted.

 His long career was often mired in controversy because of on-stage behavior and his strong stands on various social causes.
 Mason was known as a comedian’s comedian because of his sharp wit and caustic delivery.

-Always popular in Las Vegas and the “borscht belt” back east, Mason is ranked at number 63 on Comedy Central’s list of 100 greatest stand-up comedians of all-time.
+Always popular in Las Vegas and the “borscht belt” back east, Mason is ranked at number 63 on Comedy Central’s list of 100 greatest stand-up comedians of all time.
 At age 85, Jackie still keeps comedy skills excellent by making frequent and biting comments about the state of politics in America today.

 Daren Streblow is a stand-up comic and radio show host who is noted for his observational humor based on growing up in Minnesota.
 His squeaky-clean Christian humor makes him an attractive draw in large churches and youth conventions.
 He doesn’t preach to his audiences, but his jokes and funny stories are bound in Clean Comedy.

 Unlike many comedians, Streblow claims he was never a class clown in school.
-The jokes he did tell were of an offbeat humor that made his teachers laugh rather than his fellow students.
+The jokes he did tell were of offbeat humor that made his teachers laugh rather than his fellow students.

 Robert G. Lee is known in the entertainment industry as the king of Hollywood’s television warm-up comics.
 His job is to keep audiences entertained while they wait between scenery and costume and set changes.
-His talent for ad-libbing, humorous interviews with the audience and entertaining them funny stories is unmatched in the industry.
+His talent for ad-libbing, humorous interviews with the audience, and entertaining them with funny stories is unmatched in the industry.